 Customer relationships and customer contracts were acquired in business combinations.
-The useful life of the customer contracts are corresponding to the remaining life of the contracts which expiring in FY2012 and FY2013 and amortised on a straight-line basis over the useful life.
+The useful life of the customer contracts are corresponding to the remaining life of the contracts which expired in FY2012 and FY2013.
+These were amortised on a straight-line basis over the useful life.